davidedg/QRadar-inspect-tls/README.md

 ## Interception Topology
 We are using iptables rules in the **NAT PREROUTING** chain to divert incoming traffic to pass through mitmproxy.
 \
-The clients that will be affected can be selected with propter iptables filters.
+Affected clients can be limited with proper iptables filters.

 ![topology](./mitm-topology.png)